Esri/mapbook-wpf/README.md

 # Offline Mapbook WPF
 This repo provides an example app called Offline Mapbook built in WPF with the [ArcGIS Runtime SDK for .NET](https://developers.arcgis.com/net/).
-With verry little customization, you can change the app to use your own data.
-Screenshots of the app and more detailed documentation can be found in the [Wiki](https://github.com/Esri/mapbook-wpf/wiki)
+With very little customization, you can change the app to use your own data.
+Screenshots of the app and more detailed documentation can be found on the [Developers Site](https://developers.arcgis.com/example-apps/mapbook-wpf/)

 ## Features